-In fact the warm temperature is constant, but feels different to a cold hand at midnight than to a hot one in the afternoon.
+In fact, the warm temperature is constant but feels different from a cold hand at midnight than to a hot one in the afternoon.
 It’s also known as Ayn al-Hammam, the Spring of the Bath, but is referred to more often these days as Cleopatra’s Bath, a conceit of the local tourist board.

 We are surrounded on all sides by date palms; where the spring makes a clearing in the groves the sky forms a starlit canopy.
 Some of the visitors are dancing around the fire suggestively, in a way I would have thought inappropriate in this conservative place.